norihiro/slidetextbridge/README.md

 # Live Text Bridge from Presentation

-This tool retrieves text from the current presentation on Microsoft PowerPoint or LibreOffice Impress, modifies the text, and send it to OBS Studio.
+This tool retrieves text from the current presentation on Microsoft PowerPoint or LibreOffice Impress, modifies the text, and send it to your live streaming.

 This tool bridges from presentation texts to streaming lower-thirds during live event.
-While a presentation slideshow is being displayed in-person, this tool retrieves the current slide's text, optionally applies small modifications, and sends it to OBS Studio to be shown in a *Text Source* -- typically as a lower-third overlay during a livestream.
+While a presentation slideshow is being displayed in-person, this tool retrieves the current slide's text, optionally applies small modifications, and sends it to OBS Studio *Text Source* or vMix *Browser Input*.
+-- typically as a lower-third overlay during a livestream.

 ## Features